 3. Brine Tank

 As you shop for the right system, you’ll also notice a shorter tank.
 This is the brine tank; it’s where the salt is stored.
 Some tanks can hold up to 300 pounds of salt or more.

 There are other important components, like the valve motor, flow meter, riser tube, and fill tube.
 But, these three are the heavy hitters in any given system.

 Benefits of Water Softeners

 A water softener system can have positive benefits on your hair, skin, clothes, and dishes.
-That's a lot of territory for one small system to cover.
+That’s a lot of territories for one small system to cover.

 Also, remember that water with a lot of buildup or sediment from too many minerals can clog pipes and ruin appliances over time.
 Let’s explore each of these benefits.